Luk-kar/Home-Market-Harvester/README.md

         - `c_combining_data.ipynb`: Jupyter notebook for merging data from various sources into a cohesive dataset.
         - `combined_df_schema.json`: JSON schema defining the structure and types of the combined dataframe, ensuring consistency in the merged data.
         - `d_creating_map_data.py`: Script for processing cleaned data to generate data suitable for mapping or geographical visualizations.
       - `c_model_developing`: Development and training of machine learning models.
-This involves selecting features and training models.
+This involves selecting features, training models, and validating them.
       - `d_data_visualizing`: Creation of visual representations of the data and model outputs.
 It utilizes a streamlit framework.

 - `tests`: Unit tests for the pipeline components to ensure code reliability.